 What is a residential home inspection?

 A residential home inspection includes a visual assessment of a home’s accessible structures and components (listed above).
-During the inspection, VA Home Inspect, LLC will make careful note of any major or minor issues, documenting them with photos and, if necessary, video.
+During the inspection, Pre-Sale Home Inspection, LLC will make careful note of any major or minor issues, documenting them with photos and, if necessary, video.
 His findings will be compiled in an inspection report, delivered to you digitally within 24 hours of inspection.
 We encourage you to join the inspector during your appointment so that he can answer any questions and also familiarize you with your new home, providing maintenance suggestions along the way.